The Fairmont Royal York Hotel is located at 100 Front St W (between Bay and York Sts) in the Financial District of Downtown Toronto.

 In 1798, the land the hotel stands on was granted to William Drummer Powell.
 He built a log cabin on the property in 1812.
 In 1844, Captain Thomas Dick purchased the site and built four brick homes which would later become Sword’s Hotel.
 In 1862, the hotel was renamed Queen’s Hotel.
-While it was enlarged a number of times, Queen’s Hotel was later demolished in 1927 to make way for the Royal York.
+While it was enlarged several times, Queen’s Hotel was subsequently demolished in 1927 to make way for the Royal York.

 Architecture & Amenities of the Towering Gem

-The grand hotel had over 1000 rooms, 28 floors, 10 elevators, 50-ton pipe organ, hand-painted ceilings, crystal chandeliers, travertine pillars, a 12-bed hospital, glass-enclosed rooftop garden, 12,000 book library, bank, silversmith, a massive kitchen, a 35-operator switchboard and an underground tunnel connecting to Union Station.
+The grand hotel had over 1000 rooms, 28 floors, ten elevators, a 50-ton pipe organ, hand-painted ceilings, crystal chandeliers, travertine pillars, a 12-bed hospital, a glass-enclosed rooftop garden, a 12,000 book library, a bank, silversmith, a massive kitchen, a 35-operator switchboard and an underground tunnel connecting to Union Station.
 There was even a broadcasting suite on the top floor called the CPR Radio Room.
 According to a CNE program, rooms started at $4.00 per day.

-While today the Fairmont Royal York Hotel is dwarfed by the skyscrapers surrounding it, for a few years, it was the tallest building in Canada and the largest hotel in the British Empire.
-The landmark was also a part of Toronto’s skyline.
-It stood like a beacon also welcoming those coming in from the harbour.
+While today the Fairmont Royal York Hotel is dwarfed by the skyscrapers surrounding it, it was the tallest building in Canada and the largest hotel in the British Empire for a few years.
+The landmark was once a part of Toronto’s skyline.
+It stood like a beacon, also welcoming those coming in from the harbour.

 Restoration of the Storied Hotel

 In the late 1950s, an east wing with 400 rooms was added.
-In the early 1970s, not only did the luxury hotel undergo a major renovation but it also received heritage status.
+In the early 1970s, not only did the luxury hotel undergo a significant renovation, but it also received heritage status.
 Then in 1988, a 5-year restoration began.
-In 2001, the property was renamed Fairmont Royal York Hotel and it has gone through a few ownership changes.
+In 2001, the property was renamed Fairmont Royal York Hotel and has undergone a few ownership changes.
 In 2019, the hotel completed a major renovation.